learn-co-curriculum/rails-guided-project-module-2/README.md

  You'll definitely need a `users` table, no surprise there.
  - A user will need an email, username and a password
  - The email and username should be unique.
+Use a validation for this.
  - You should use the `bcrypt` gem to handle user authentication.
 What should the column name be that stores encrypted passwords when using `bcrypt`?

 [🖇️ Rails & Bcrypt](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password)